dhruvvdave/Minesweeper-Oppenheimer/README.txt

 ## 🙏 Credits

 - Inspired by the classic Java Applet version of Minesweeper
 - Theme inspired by Oppenheimer — fonts, styling, and images adapted to fit
 - Bomb 💣 and flag 🚩 Unicode symbols enhance clarity and style
-- Made by Dhruv Dave
+- Made by **Dhruv Dave**

 ---

-Enjoy the game and defuse with style! 🕹️💣
+🎉 Enjoy the game and defuse with style! 🕹️💣